 In line with your statutory responsibility, you must identify and assess any potential risks in relation to the personal security of interviewers and interviewees, especially if they are vulnerable.
 Make sure you have safeguarding processes in place.
 For advice and training providers see the NCVO website.
 Involve the school, college or youth workers as early as possible, if working with students or young people.
 Consult with local disability organisations if you plan to involve disabled people as interviewers or interviewees.
 You may also need to budget for specialist equipment.

-Your responsibilities – recording agreements and Creative Commons
+Your responsibilities – recording agreements

 Important recording agreements

 Two documents need to be signed by all interviewees.
-These will help you manage the relationship with the interviewee and help you comply with data protection legislation.
+These will help you manage the relationship with the interviewee and help you comply with data protection legislation (including GDPR).
 All interviewees should understand fully what is involved in the interview: that they can withdraw at any time before the interview is archived; can retain or transfer copyright; and that their agreement will be sought as to how the material will be used in the longer term.
 The British Library provide examples of the documents they use which you can adapt for your project.

 You will need an Interview Participation Agreement, which an interviewee signs before the interview starts.
 This can be combined with an information sheet to explain your project to interviewees.
 You need to document each individual’s agreement to take part in an interview, and explain how you will store, use and provide access to their personal data, both during the project and when recordings are archived and accessed in the future.

 The British Library sample form includes the option for the interviewee to pass their copyright in their spoken words to the Library.
-Future publication and reuse of their material is more straightforward if project managers or interviewers seek the transfer (‘assignment’) of copyright from the interviewee to the project or place of deposit.
+Future publication and reuse of interview recordings material is more straightforward if project managers or interviewers seek the transfer (‘assignment’) of copyright from the interviewee to the project or place of deposit.
 In practice, where good relationships have been established and maintained, most people are comfortable to assign copyright in the knowledge that their experiences will help build public understanding about the past.

-A public archive museum or similar will also find it more straightforward to comply with data protection legislation.
+A public archive, museum or similar will also find it more straightforward to comply with data protection legislation.
 The Oral History Society provides useful guidance on the law and your responsibilities.
 In brief, every instance of processing personal or sensitive data, such as oral history recordings and documentation, must be justified with a ‘legal basis for processing’.
 ‘Archiving in the public interest’ is one such legal basis and the Oral History Society recommends you use it in your documentation.
 Any organisation or individual which archives personal data ‘for purposes having public value beyond the immediate interests of the organisation itself’ is ‘archiving in the public interest’.

 Documenting and archiving your recordings